isomerpages/moe-meridiansec/_uniquely-meridian/Learning for Life Programme (LLP) – Community Youth Leadership.md

 * Thought Leadership

 ##### Tier 1
 Cohort leadership reaches out to the masses.
-Students will be equipped with the knowledge of K&P principles through a foundational programme during their Lower Secondary years.
+Students will be equipped with the knowledge of K&amp;P principles through a foundational programme during their Lower Secondary years.
 Subsequently, they will have a chance to apply and refine their leadership skills through various platforms such as CCAs and VIA activities.
 ![](/images/Uniquely%20Meridian/LLP%20Community%20Youth%20Leadership/llp_05.jpg)

 ##### TIER 2